ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 ## Create the `SharedModule`

-A common convension in Angular application is to use a <a href="https://angular.io/guide/ngmodule-faq#sharedmodule" target="_blank">`SharedModule`</a> containing components, directives, and pipes that are used throughout the application.
+A common convention in Angular application is to use a <a href="https://angular.io/guide/ngmodule-faq#sharedmodule" target="_blank">`SharedModule`</a> containing components, directives, and pipes that are used throughout the application.

 Create a shared module, and then create the rating component in the same folder